ChartPlot is an extensible class that registers a plot area in the

 For example, pressing 'l' with the mouse over a

-NetworkPlotwill rotate the network layout.
+AgentsPlotwill rotate the layout.
 The key pressed can be accessed with

 This function should not be called by user code, but it may be defined in subclasses of

 event.canvas.draw_idle()should be called at the end if the plot needs to be refreshed following the event.
 See the Matplotlib events documentation for more on interacting with the